HomeSpan/SomfyRTS/README.md

 ```
 NOTE:  If instead of using an RFM69 you decide to try a standard, non-programmable 433.92 MHz transmiter, you can skip all the connections above except for the RF Signal, which should still be connected from pin 4 on the ESP32 (or any alternative pin you chose) to the signal input pin of your transmitter.
 The sketch will warn you that it cannot find the RFM69 when it first runs, but should work fine without modification.

-Finally, don't forget to solder an antenna wire (approximately 17 cm in length) to the antenna pad, pin, or through-hole on the RFM69.
+Finally, don't forget to solder an antenna wire (approximately 16.5cm in length) to the antenna pad, pin, or through-hole on the RFM69.

-Our HomeSpan Somfy remote also makes use of 5 pushbutton switches (4 are optional, 1 required).
-The required pushbutton performs double-duty and serves as the Somfy PROG button as well as the device's channel selector.
+The HomeSpan Somfy device also makes use of 5 pushbutton switches (4 are optional, 1 required).
+The required pushbutton serves as both the Somfy PROG button as well as the device's channel SELECTOR button.
 Three additional pushbutton switches serve as the Somfy UP, DOWN, and MY buttons.
 These are optional and only need to be installed if you want to control a window shade or screen manually with pushbuttons in addition to using HomeKit.
-The final pushbutton is used as the HomeSpan control button, and is also optional since all of its functions can be accessed from the Arduino Serial Monitor if needed.
+The fifth pushbutton serves as the HomeSpan Control Button.
+It is also optional since all of its functions can be alternatively accessed from the Arduino Serial Monitor using the [HomeSpan Command Line Interface](https://github.com/HomeSpan/HomeSpan/blob/master/docs/CLI.md).

-Each pushbutton used should be installed to connect a particular ESP32 pin to ground.
-HomeSpan takes case of debouncing the switches so no additional hardware is needed.
-The pin definitions are defined in the sketch as follows:
+Each pushbutton installed should connect a particular ESP32 pin (see below) to ground when pressed.
+HomeSpan takes case of debouncing the pushbuttons so no additional hardware is needed.
+The pin definitions for the HomeSpan Somfy device are defined in the sketch as follows:

 ```C++
 // Assign pins for the physical Somfy pushbuttons